 Approximately speaking, to make your room 21°C when it’s 1°C outside, you will need 1kW of heat output for every 14 cubic metres of space.

-As a rough guide, multiply the height, width and length of the room in metres, then divide this by 14.
-You’ll get a gauge of what size stove you need in kW.
+As a rough guide, multiply the height, width and length of the room in metres, then divide this by 14 - you can use our tool below to do this.
+This will give you gauge of what size stove you need in kW.

 Our guide to getting your stove installed explains all you need to know and what you should ask the installer before buying.
-So you can make sure you're getting the best, and safest, stove for your money.
+This way, you can make sure you're getting the best, and safest, stove for your money.

 It's also worth bearing in mind that some stove dealers have specific installers you are obliged to use when buying from them, so check before you buy.